dancespiele/dancespiele_api/README.md

 - BAT rewards in case that you use [Brave Browser](https://brave.com/)
 - [Github Sponsors](https://github.com/sponsors/dancespiele)
 - Burst coins to the address BURST-DPN6-2AT3-FCRL-9BBKG

-## Do you want or you need a feature that is not implemented yet?

-You can have the feature that you wish creating the issue in the repository and funding it [here](https://issuehunt.io/r/dancespiele/dancespiele_api?tab=idle) or if you use [Brave Browser](https://brave.com/) also you can give rewards with BAT in the comment issue explanation.
-**How much bigger is your fund more priority will be your feature!** Results will be posted in [twitter](https://twitter.com/spielcrypto).
-Of course you can contribute with you code as well.

 ## License
 Dancespiele API is [LICENSE PARITY](LICENSE-PARITY.md) and [LICENSE PATRON](LICENSE-PATRON.md) licensed.
 If you need a comercial license sponsor to Dancespiele in the right tier or contact to `spielcrypto@gmail.com`